Publishers: 10 ways to combat subscription churn

 9) Build a community

-Establishing a feeling of belonging to a is a powerful strategy for increasing subscriber loyalty.
+Establishing a feeling of belonging to a community is a powerful strategy for increasing subscriber loyalty.
 Opening up the newsroom (as detailed above) can be valuable here for giving subscribers an insider look at your publication, one that only community members have access to.
-This could involve chat sessions, in-person events or even articles explaining how the media functions behind-the-scenes, its economic model, etc. In 2020, Le Monde established ‘Le Monde & Vous' (Le Monde and you), a dedicated section of their site for a monthly chat with the Head of Reader Relations.
+This could involve chat sessions, in-person events or even articles explaining how the media functions behind-the-scenes, its economic model, etc. In 2020, Le Monde established ‘Le Monde & Vous’ (Le Monde and you), a dedicated section of their site for a monthly chat with the Head of Reader Relations.

 Partnering up with other businesses and offering coupons or discounts to their products/services as part of your ‘club’ can also be valuable, equally helping to encourage non-subscribers to convert.